donford74/GettingAndCleaningProject/README.md

     Features: (describes the measurements)
         features.txt

+## Data Preprocessing Steps
+No preprocessing is required.

+## Script Description
 The overall purpose of the script is to read in the observations for mean() and std() measurements for both the training and test datasets.
 Combine them and appropriatly associate the measurements with activities and subjects.
 Labeling both the measurements and observations with meaningful names.